querkmachine/beeps.website/src/blog/2025-01-11-renovating-in-the-open.md

 - Fixed various broken styles on Ash's reference page.
 - Adjusted the breakpoints for when things in the masthead change.

+### 2025-01-23

+- Fixed links with icons being misaligned with their surrounding text.
+- Added a stylesheet to the RSS feed, with information about what it is, so users aren't faced with a mess of XML if they happen to click on it.